What Is a Lookbook? Examples and How to Make One

 A digital lookbook solves all four:

-• Each product image links to the e-commerce page
+• Each product image links straight to its e-commerce page

 • Per-page analytics reveal which products get the most attention